mishmanners/LEGO-Unity/README.md

 Explore the world of Mars and save the rover.

 Don't forget, you're on Mars, so there's less gravity than on Earth.
 How will you explore this planet?

+#### Would love to do

+Import the [Mars Perserverence Rover model](https://mars.nasa.gov/resources/25042/mars-perseverance-rover-3d-model/) into the game.